aharonium/opensiddur.org/posts/posts/the-wandering-is-over-haggadah-including-womens-voices-by-jewish-boston-and-jewish-womens-archive-2011_(jewish.boston_2018-03-09).html.md

 </span></div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
-May the source of peace grant peace to us, to the Jewish people, and to the entire world.
-Amen.
+May the source of peace grant peace to us, to the Jewish people, and to the entire world. <em>Amen</em>.
 </div></td></tr>